-I have been with Spirit At Play for the last 16 years.
-Playacting Gritch the Witch one day, Ms. Oxygen the next, and Monster Mama another.
-I made my home in Missoula years ago and plan to stay as long as there are mountains to climb and trails to explore.
-I received a bachelor’s degree in elementary education from the University of Montana and keep abreast of current early education practices through local conferences and classes.
+My name is Judy and I teach the Chickadee students!
+Growing up in Montana instilled in me a deep love of mountains, fresh air, clean water, and open spaces.
+I made my home in Missoula decades ago and plan to stay as long as there are mountains to climb and trails to explore.
+I received a bachelor’s degree in elementary education from the University of Montana but discovered —after working with young children — that early education is a niche that fulfills me.

 We Chickadees celebrate childhood through play and curiosity.
 Our classroom is a place of imagination, friendship and exploration.
 The outdoors is a powerful teacher, creating opportunities to use our senses and wonder about the world around us.
 Most days you will find us exploring a natural park or wandering a trail throughout Missoula, peering under rocks for worms, stooping low on the sidewalk to observe the ants or pretending to be wolves in the dogwood forest.
 Inside our classroom you will find natural materials and colors, a reflection of our wonderful world outside.